 Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.
 Click To Tweet

-Writing on your blog every week can increase your ecommerce stores traffic with almost no investment besides time and hard work.
+Writing on your blog every week can increase your ecommerce store traffic with almost no investment besides time and hard work.
 Creating engaging and informational articles on your blog can both help educate your potential customers about your product as well as give you more traffic to your e-commerce store.

 It’s smart to do some keyword research before to see what your target customer could be searching for to find you.
 We use Ahrefs Content Explorer to find popular and viral article ideas that we can build around and find similar results.